osm-search/Nominatim/docs/library/Getting-Started.md

 Follow the [installation](../admin/Installation.md) and [import](../admin/Import.md) instructions to set up your database.

-The Nominatim frontend library is contained in the 'nominatim-api' package.
+The Nominatim frontend library is contained in the Python package `nominatim-api`.
 To install the package from the source tree directly, run:

     pip install packaging/nominatim-api

-Usually, you would want to run this in a virtual environment.
+Usually you would want to run this in a virtual environment.

 ### A simple search example